vitiral/trfl/README.md

 ```

-The filesystem is designed for SD cards, but I believe could have reasonable
+The filesystem is designed for SD cards, but I believe it could have reasonable
 performance for other media (i.e. floppy, spinning disk, etc) since the write
 performance would never require seeking.
 However, because it's designed for SD
 cards, it performs wear-leveling, only erasing each byte once before cycling